dwp/dataworks-behavioural-framework/docs/aws_dataworks_manifest_comparison.md

 In development and QA environments, static manifest data is used.
 This data is in the repository in the `src/manifest-comparison/fixture-data` folder.
 It contains two import manifest files and two export ones and attempts to generate data scenarios for all the report scenarios that exist.

-This data is uploaded to S3 in the concourse pipeline for this repository called `pull-request-dataworks-behavioural-framework` after PRs merge successfully.
+This data is uploaded to S3 in the concourse pipeline for this repository called `dataworks-behavioural-framework` after PRs merge successfully.

 ## CI